 Informs about integrative psychotherapies and Buddhist psychology

-Dialogues with an amazing array of pioneering clinicians, researchers, academics and contemplatives.
+Dialogues with an amazing array of pioneering clinicians, researchers, academics, contemplatives and offers targeted meditative practices.

 Delivers content with a heavy dose of intelligence, clarity, and openheartedness.